(Redirected from Quantum Drives)

 This is a deployable satellite that broadcasts a quantum destination marker.
 They are typically encountered in missions, and can be turned off to prevent others from arriving via quantum travel.

 On May 3, 2075, the first self-sustaining quantum drive engine was completed by Dr. Scott Childress along with a team from RSI.
+The device was called the Quantum Core Engine.
 It was capable of space travel at 1% of the speed of light.
 Overnight, the space travel industry was born and spaceflight for civilians became possible.